thosgood/this-weeks-finds/markdown/101-150/week121.md

 only of spaces, but also of maps.

-In modern lingo, the $n$th rational homology is a *functor* defined on the *category* of topological spaces, while the nth Betti number is a mere *function*, defined on the *set* of isomorphism classes of topological spaces.
+In modern lingo, the $n$th rational homology is a *functor* defined on the *category* of topological spaces, while the $n$th Betti number is a mere *function*, defined on the *set* of isomorphism classes of topological spaces.
 Of course, this way of stating Noether's insight is anachronistic, since it came before category theory.
 Indeed, it was in